 Main Purpose of Job

-The Alcohol and Drug (A/D) Associate Counselor Provisional is the entry level of work, at the noncertified Bachelor's Degree level, counseling clients with substance use disorders by using intervention, treatment and rehabilitation.
-The main purpose of this position is to learn to provide substance abuse treatment services to adults and adolescents, including evaluation, assessment, treatment planning, group, individual, and family counseling; conducting urinalysis/breathalyzer testing; and coordinating referrals.
+The Alcohol and Drug (A/D) Associate Counselor Provisional is the entry level of work, at the noncertified Bachelor's Degree level that learns to provide general substance abuse treatment services for adults and adolescents, including evaluation; assessment; treatment planning; group, individual, and family counseling; conducting urinalysis/breathalyzer testing; coordinating referrals; and maintaining appropriate documentation.

-Education: Possession of a bachelor’s degree in a health or human services counseling field from an accredited educational institution approved by the Board of Professional Counselors and Therapists or completion of a program of studies judged by the Board to be substantially equivalent in subject matter and training.
-A copy of your transcript must be attached to your application.
+Education: Possession of a Bachelor’s degree in a health or human services counseling field from an accredited educational institution approved by the Board of Professional Counselors and Therapists or completion of a program of studies judged by the Board to be substantially equivalent in subject matter and training.
+A copy of your transcript must be attached to the application.

 LICENSES, REGISTRATIONS AND CERTIFICATIONS